ScryEngineering/scrygroup.com/README.md

     - productivity
     - linting
 contentType: "tutorial"
+callToActionText: "Are you looking for ways to improve the editing workflows your team uses?
+Let us know about your current workflow and requirements bu filling in the form below and one of our content workflow experts will get back to you."
 ---

 Even before we moved our site to a [JAM stack](https://jamstack.org/) we found that we edited a number of [Markdown](https://en.wikipedia.org/wiki/Markdown) files every day, for example those README.md files on our GitHub repositories and various other bits of documentation.